reTHINK-project/specs/service-framework/syncher.md

 DataObjectObserver - provides functions to handle DataObjects as a Observer i.e. it handles a "copy" of the original Data Object which is updated as soon as the Reporter changes.
 Changes on the DataObject are notified to the Hyperty Instance Observers.

-In addition, DataObjects can be SyncObjectParents with collections of DataObjectChild.
-Each collection is called DataObjectChildren.
+In addition, DataObjects can handle  Children Object with collections of DataObjectChild.
 Either Reporter (DataObjectReporter) or Observers (DataObjectObserver) can create DataObjectChilds in a certain children collection (`addChild()` function).

 ### Syncher API